These emails tweaks might sting a little, so take them like the thick-skinned sales pro you are: prospects and customers don’t like your email.

 Many sales prospecting emails start with, “I’m (name) with (company name)” or “I’m (name), a sales rep at (company name that prospect has never heard of).”

 Opening lines need to be about prospects.
 Not you.
+Do some research and focus on them like this:

 - Congrats on …